-Zainab is missing a common antigen known as the Indian B antigen and can only receive blood from people who are also missing the same antigen.
-Finding compatible donors for her has been challenging.
-That’s because the only people who are likely to be missing the antigen are people of Indian, Iranian or Pakistani descent.
+Finding compatible donors for her came down to genetics.
+That’s because the only people who are likely to be missing the Indian B antigen are people of Indian, Iranian or Pakistani descent.
 Of these populations, less than 4% are likely to be missing the Indian B antigen.

-In the hopes of finding additional compatible donors, OneBlood took to Facebook on December 3, 2018 and shared Zainab’s story.
+In the hopes of finding additional compatible donors, OneBlood shared Zainab’s story on Facebook on December 3, 2018.
 Within hours, the story went viral and media from around the globe were reporting the story.
-A few days later, more than 25,000 people who met the donation criteria to be a possible match for Zainab responded wanting to donate for her.
+A few days later, more than 25,000 people who met the donation criteria to be a possible match for Zainab contacted OneBlood wanting to donate for her.

-The five donors have been consistently donating each time they are eligible.
-Their unit of blood is then shipped to OneBlood and is available for Zainab.
-These five donors have played a significant role in saving Zainab’s life and made it possible for her to have the surgery in January to remove the cancerous tumor and subsequently, two lifesaving bone marrow transplants, one in February and the other in April.
-Zainab required multiple blood transfusions during each of these procedures.
+The five donors consistently donated each time they were eligible.
+Their unit of blood was then shipped to OneBlood and was available for Zainab.
+These five donors played a significant role in saving Zainab’s life.
+Over the course of her treatment, Zainab received more than a dozen blood and platelet transfusions.
+Doctors say it would not have been possible for her to have endured the chemotherapy, surgery and two bone marrow transplants without the blood.

 Media interested in covering Zainab’s story please click here.